azan69/azan69/README.md

 hi my name is ali raif azan
-its m beigining i this journey
+its my beigining i this journey